willhowes/makers_portfolio_and_notes/week_5.md

 ## Daily Goals

+### Friday

+1. Complete fizzbuzz with TDD in a third language.

 ### Thursday
 1. Go through yesterday afternoon's steps on the Thermostat challenge to reinforce what I learned.
 * Achieved by: